 Pediatric dentists are the pediatricians of dentistry.
 A pediatric dentist has two to three years specialty training following dental school and limits his/her practice to treating children only.
 Pediatric dentists are primary and specialty oral care providers for infants and children through adolescence, including those with special health needs.

-First, rinse the irritated area with warm salt water and place a cold compress on the face if it is swollen.
+First, rinse the irritated area with warm salt water and place a cold compress on their face if it is swollen.
 Give the child acetaminophen for any pain, rather than placing aspirin on the teeth or gums.
-Finally, see a dentist as soon as possible.
+Finally, contact our office as soon as possible.

 Fluoridated toothpaste should be introduced when a child is 2-3 years of age.
 Prior to that, parents should clean the child’s teeth with water and a soft-bristled toothbrush.
 When toothpaste is used after age 2-3, parents should supervise brushing and make sure the child uses no more than a pea-sized amount on the brush.
-Children should spit out and not swallow excess toothpaste after brushing.
+Children should never swallow any excess toothpaste.

 Have your pediatric dentist evaluate the fluoride level of your child’s primary source of drinking water.
 If your child is not getting enough fluoride internally through water (especially if the fluoride level is deficient or if your child drinks bottled water without fluoride), then your pediatric dentist may prescribe fluoride supplements.

-The most important thing to do is to remain calm.
-Then find the tooth.
-Hold it by the crown rather than the root and try to reinsert it in the socket.
-If that is not possible, put the tooth in a glass of milk and take your child and the glass immediately to the pediatric dentist.
+The most important thing is to remain calm and find the tooth.
+Hold it by the crown rather than the root and try to reinsert it into the socket.
+If that is not possible, put the tooth in a glass of milk and take your child and the tooth to your pediatric dentist immediately.

-There is very little risk in dental X-rays.
+There is very little risk associated with dental X-rays.
 Pediatric dentists are especially careful to limit the amount of radiation to which children are exposed.
-Lead aprons and high-speed film are used to ensure safety and minimize the amount of radiation.
+Lead aprons and high-speed film are used to ensure safety and minimize the amount of radiation exposure.

 Parents should take their children to the dentist regularly, beginning with the eruption of the first tooth.
-Then, the dentist can recommend a specific program of brushing, flossing, and other treatments for parents to supervise and teach to their children.
-These home treatments, when added to regular dental visits and a balanced diet, will help give your child a lifetime of healthy habits.
+Then, the dentist can recommend a specific program of brushing, flossing, and other treatments for parents to practice with their children.
+When added to regular dental visits and a balanced diet, these home treatments will help give your child a lifetime of healthy dental habits.